kmonad/kmonad/README.md

 this is by far the best solution, since there is no guarantee that a keyboard will be assigned the same numbered event-file.
-If this is not the case, however, the easiest way to figure out which event-file corresponds to your keyboard is probably to use the `evtest` linux utility.
+If this is not the case, however, the easiest way to figure out which event-file corresponds to your keyboard is probably to use the `evtest` Linux utility.

 ### Getting special characters to work
 Since KMonad only deals in 'raw', primitive keyboard events, there is no such